VLucet/landchange-connectivity-monteregie/ReadMe.md

 -----

-This repository contains all the code and some of the data that is needed to reproduce the work of my MSc Thesis titled:
+This repository contains all the code and some of the data that is needed to reproduce the work of my M.Sc.
+Thesis titled:

 > **Integrating land use and land cover change simulations and
 > connectivity modeling: a case study in the Montérégie region in